 Our courses are a mixture of longer residential courses and shorter one- to two-day courses.

-The course is intended for those already working in archaeology or buildings conservation who wish to develop an understanding of differing survey techniques.
+The course is intended to introduce the disciplines of metric survey and photography for those already working in archaeology or buildings conservation who wish to develop an understanding of differing survey techniques.

 Salvage and Disaster Recovery Courses